Barefoot Holistics | Reflexology in Albany WA

 Ancient Egypt

-Various touch-based and pressure-based healing systems developed across China and other parts of Asia within broader holistic medical traditions.
+Various touch-based and pressure-based healing systems developed across India, China and other parts of Asia within broader holistic medical traditions.
+Some of these practices emphasise using the feet for balance and nourishment.

 Modern reflexology